apollographql/subscriptions-transport-ws/README.md

   * `onUnsubscribe?: (webSocket: WebSocket)` : optional method that called when a client unsubscribe
   * `onConnect?: (connectionParams: Object, webSocket: WebSocket)` : optional method that called when a client connects to the socket, called with the `connectionParams` from the client, if the return value is an object, its elements will be added to the context. return `false` or throw an exception to reject the connection.
 May return a Promise.
   * `onDisconnect?: (webSocket: WebSocket)` : optional method that called when a client disconnects
-  * `keepAlive?: number` : optional interval in ms to send `SUBSCRIPTION_KEEPALIVE` messages to all clients
+  * `keepAlive?: number` : optional interval in ms to send `KEEPALIVE` messages to all clients
 - `socketOptions: {WebSocket.IServerOptions}` : options to pass to the WebSocket object (full docs [here](https://github.com/websockets/ws/blob/master/doc/ws.md))
   * `server?: HttpServer` - existing HTTP server to use (use without `host`/`port`)
   * `host?: string` - server host